MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/authorization-codes.md

 ### Construction of ConfidentialClientApplication with client credentials

-This flow is only available in the confidential client flow; therefore the protected Web API provides client credentials (client secret or certificate) to the <xref:microsoft.identity.client.confidentialclientapplicationbuilder> via the or the `WithClientSecret` or `WithCertificate` methods respectively.
+This flow is only available in the confidential client flow; therefore the protected Web API provides client credentials (client secret or certificate) to the <xref:Microsoft.Identity.Client.ConfidentialClientApplicationBuilder> via the or the `WithClientSecret` or `WithCertificate` methods respectively.

 ![IConfidentialClientApplication interface](../../media/iconfidentialclientapplication-interface.png)